Enhancing the Amperity CDP with Personalized Product Recommendations

 Want to See This in Action?

 To demonstrate the power of combining the Amperity CDP with the Databricks Lakehouse, we've put together a demonstration notebook exploring the generation of personalized product recommendations in a composable-CDP architecture.
-In this notebook, we demonstrate exactly how data is pushed from the Amperity CPD to Databricks, how enhanced transaction history from Amperity is used to train a recommender and how recommendations generated in Databricks are pushed back into the Amperity CDP.
+In this notebook, we demonstrate exactly how data is pushed from the Amperity CDP to Databricks, how enhanced transaction history from Amperity is used to train a recommender and how recommendations generated in Databricks are pushed back into the Amperity CDP.

 This is but one of many scenarios where our mutual customers are finding success in meeting their needs for a 360-view of their customers and creating a foundation for success in their personalization efforts.
 If you'd like to explore how Amperity and Databricks can help your organization achieve similar success, please contact either your Amperity or Databricks representatives.